-One of the New Year’s Resolutions we hope you’ll join us in is to live a more sustainable lifestyle.
+Are you looking for specific ways to live a more sustainable lifestyle?
 We all know the importance of greener products, less plastic and more recycling – but integrating these into your daily life isn’t always the most straightforward.
-Maybe you’re not sure where to even start.
+Maybe you’re not even sure where to start.

 To help you out, we’ve created the Boxed Water Sustainability Challenge, with a special eco-friendly activity, or change to make for each month of the year.
 In a matter of months, you’ll be able to look back and see the tangible ways you helped out our planet.